 Need to know

-Does the sight of the bold blue and gold that heralds Ikea send a frisson of retail-related pleasure down your spine?
+Does the sight of Ikea's bold blue and gold send a frisson of retail-related pleasure down your spine?
 Or perhaps you're literally offended by the thought of paying money for furniture you have to assemble yourself?
 Maybe you just go there for the meatballs.

-Whatever your thoughts on the Swedish Temple of Homewares, there's no denying that Ikea often hits the mark with a huge range of great-value, functional products, and there are probably few homes that don't lay claim to at least one item with an unpronounceable Scandinavian name.
+Whatever your thoughts on the Swedish Temple of Homewares, there's no denying that Ikea often hits the mark with a huge range of great-value, functional products, and there are probably few homes that don't have at least one item with an unpronounceable Scandinavian name.

-However, our expert CHOICE testing has found that Ikea is also home to many dodgy buys that are probably best avoided on your journey through the warren of Hemnes, Hovags and Bjurstas.
+However, our product experts have found Ikea does have a few dodgy buys that are best avoided on your journey through the warren of Hemnes, Hovags and Bjurstas.

-Whether you're renovating a kitchen, furnishing your home, preparing for a baby or just love dropping cash on things you didn't know you needed, here's our round up of the best buys and the scandi-lous (sorry) rip-offs.
+Whether you're furnishing your home, preparing for a baby or just love dropping cash on things you didn't know you needed, here's our round-up of the best buys and the scandi-lous (sorry) rip-offs.

-"Ikea's free trial period is three times longer than Koala's, their warranty lasts a whopping 25 years and it's easy to try each mattress in store before entering the free trial period," he says.
+"Ikea's free trial period of a year is three times longer than Koala's or Sleeping Duck's, plus their warranty lasts a whopping 25 years and it's easy to try each mattress in store before entering the free trial period," says Peter.
 "Plus, they have quite a few models to choose from."

 Ikea cot mattresses

-We test cot mattresses for safety, which includes for firmness and accuracy of dimensions.
-Of the 39 cot mattresses we've reviewed, we recommend over half.
-We've tested four Ikea cot mattresses in our CHOICE labs and, although none were among the highest scoring, they performed well (see full scores and cot mattress reviews).
+We test cot mattresses for safety, which includes firmness and accuracy of dimensions.
+Of the 50 cot mattresses we've reviewed, we recommend more than two-thirds.
+We tested four Ikea cot mattresses in our CHOICE labs and they rated from very good to excellent – to find out which mattresses scored the highest, see our full cot mattress reviews.

 - the harness has no shoulder straps (and it's not permanently attached, so could be a safety issue if you lose it)